Damillora/DenonbuGuide/content/about-denonbu/what-is-denonbu.md

 Denonbu is an original music-character series created by Bandai Namco under the label and brand "ASOBINOTES".
 Denonbu was announced during the ASOBINOTES ONLINE FES event on June 28, 2020.
 ## What actually is Denonbu?

 From the beginning, Denonbu as a series often defies explanation on what it actually is, thanks to the wealth of activities that Denonbu does.
-Today, the best way to describe Denonbu would be **a group of creators that makes content in a shared setting**.
+Today, the most general way to describe Denonbu would be **a group of creators that makes content in a shared setting**.
+Casts, composers, illustrators, and other creators come to Denonbu and make all sorts of things under the Denonbu banner.

 ## Why Denonbu?